-CEI starts “The Jefferson Group” meetings of free-market public policy analysts, congressional staffers, and journalists in Washington, D.C.
+CEI starts “The Jefferson Group” meetings for free-market public policy analysts, congressional staffers, and journalists in Washington, D.C.

 With its staff up to two-and-a-half, CEI moves to its first offices—above a Chinese restaurant across the street from the Heritage Foundation.
 Around lunchtime, the offices would fill with the pleasant smell of Chinese food.
 Fred's lobbying activities often included shouted greetings and conversations from his window office to passing acquaintances on the street below.

-CEI moves to new offices on Pennsylvania Ave., above Kinko's Copies, and expands its antitrust program that year with publication of the Washington Antitrust Report.
+CEI moves to new offices on Pennsylvania Avenue near the Capitol, and expands its antitrust program with publication of the Washington Antitrust Report.
 The slogan emblazoned across the top: “Busting Trustbusters Since 1986.”

-Sam Kazman joins CEI as General Counsel, to helping launch CEI's free-market legal program and its “Death by Regulation” project, which focuses on the often lethal effects of government over-regulation.
+Sam Kazman joins CEI as General Counsel, to launch CEI's free-market legal program and its “Death by Regulation” project, which focuses on the often-lethal effects of government overregulation.

 CEI files its first of what would become a series of three lawsuits against the federal government’s Corporate Average Fuel Economy (CAFE) requirements for new cars.
 CEI was among the first to argue that CAFE made cars more dangerous due to downsizing, thus threatening consumer safety.
-Eventually, CEI would win the first and only judicial overturning of a CAFE standard when a federal appeals court ruled that the National Highway Traffic Safety Administration (NHTSA)—an agency whose middle name is safety—was hiding the fact that its CAFE program kills people.
+Eventually, CEI would win the first and only judicial overturning of a CAFE standard when a federal appeals court ruled that the National Highway Traffic Safety Administration—an agency whose chief concerns is supposedly safety—was hiding the fact that its CAFE program kills people.

 Fred Smith debates Jack Doyle of the Environmental Policy Institute and Friends of the Earth at a series of public forums on biotech crops, sponsored by the U.S. Department of Agriculture.

 The Washington Post publishes one of CEI's first efforts to quantify the human costs of regulatory delay.
-By CEI's estimates, FDA's delay of the clot-busting biotech drug TPA resulted in the loss of approximately 30 lives per day.
+By CEI's estimates, the Food and Drug Administration’s delay of the clot-busting biotech drug TPA resulted in the loss of approximately 30 lives per day.

-CEI moves to its third office “above another place,” this time above Sherrill’s Restaurant on Capitol Hill.
-CEI would occasionally sponsor contests in which lunch at Sherrill's was the grand prize, perhaps explaining the paucity of entrants.
+CEI moves to its third office “above another place,” this time above Sherrill’s Restaurant and Bakery on Capitol Hill.
+CEI would occasionally sponsor contests in which lunch at Sherrill's was the grand prize.

-During this time, responding to the growing reach of environmental regulations, CEI expands its work on environmental policy, building the largest free-market environmental policy program in Washington.
+Responding to the growing reach of environmental regulations, CEI expands its work on environmental policy, building the largest free-market environmental policy program in Washington.
 In fact, CEI scholar Robert J. Smith coined the term “free-market environmentalism.”

 The Journal of Law & Economics publishes the first peer-reviewed assessment of CAFE’s lethal effects on traffic safety.
-The study, by Brookings scholar Robert Crandall and then-Harvard professor John Graham—later George W. Bush’s director of the White House Office of Information and Regulatory Affairs—grew out of a CEI suggestion.
+The study, by Brookings Institution scholar Robert Crandall and then-Harvard professor John Graham—later George W. Bush’s director of the White House Office of Information and Regulatory Affairs—grew out of a CEI suggestion.

 In a case brought by CEI, a New York appellate court upholds the right of Jerry and Ellen Ziman to evict their rent-controlled tenants so that their own family can live in the Greenwich Village townhouse that they own.
 While the state has tight restrictions on evicting rent-controlled tenants, it did have an exception for owner-occupancy evictions when the Zimans first bought their house.
-But that exception was revoked several months later, and the Zimans found themselves homeless.
-The court ruling changed that.
+When that exception was revoked several months later, the Zimans found themselves homeless.
+The court’s ruling changed that.

-The Soviet Union’s cut-off of gas shipments to Lithuania, in an attempt to intimidate that small country's growing freedom movement, is widely criticized.
-But only CEI recognizes the importance of this step for “energy conservation,” and awards Soviet leaders its “Less Power to the People” award.
+The Soviet Union’s cutoff of gas shipments to Lithuania—an attempt to intimidate that small country's growing freedom movement—is widely criticized by international observers.
+But only CEI recognizes the importance of this step for “energy conservation,” and facetiously awards Soviet leaders the “Less Power to the People” award.

-New York’s highest court upholds the Zimans' right to live in the house they own.
+New York’s highest court upholds the Zimans’ (see 1989) right to live in the house they own.
 The case was argued by CEI general counsel Sam Kazman.

-CEI was among the first to criticize the 1990 Clean Air Act amendments, arguing—correctly, as events years later would show—that they would impose a new regulatory burden that would lead to higher energy prices.
+CEI is among the first to criticize the 1990 Clean Air Act amendments, arguing—correctly, as events years later would show—that they would impose new regulatory burdens that would lead to higher energy prices.

 CEI staffers meet regularly with Vice President Dan Quayle's Council on Competitiveness staff, providing important information and advice on how to help reduce regulatory burdens on businesses.

-Environmental Politics: Public Costs, Private Rewards, edited by Michael Greve—now chairman of CEI's Board—and CEI President Fred L. Smith, Jr., is published by Praeger.
+Environmental Politics: Public Costs, Private Rewards, edited by Michael Greve—longtime chairman of CEI's Board—and CEI President Fred Smith is published by Praeger.
 Social scientist James Q. Wilson provides the introduction.

 Sam Kazman advises the National Biotechnology Policy Board on regulatory issues, leading the Board to recommend that agencies conduct “post-approval audits” to evaluate the possibly harmful impacts of delayed approvals.

 A federal appeals court upholds CEI’s suit against the National Highway Traffic Safety Administration (NHTSA).
-We argued that NHTSA had illegally covered up the lethal effects of CAFE standards, after independent researchers found that CAFE, by forcing car manufacturers to make vehicles smaller and lighter to comply with higher fuel economy standards, led to an increase in the number of highway deaths per year.
+We argue that NHTSA illegally covered up the lethal effects of CAFE standards, after independent researchers found that CAFE, by forcing car manufacturers to make vehicles smaller and lighter, led to an increase in the number of highway deaths per year.
 This is the first judicial ruling against a CAFE standard in the program's history.

-In June, Fred Smith treks to Rio de Janeiro to present the free-market side as the Rio Earth Summit treaty is signed, marking the start of CEI’s involvement in international environmental policy.
+In June, Fred Smith treks to Rio de Janeiro to present the free-market side as delegates sign the Rio Earth Summit treaty, marking the start of CEI’s involvement in international environmental policy.

-CEI launches the annual Warren T. Brookes Fellowship in Environmental Journalism, to honor the late Boston Herald and the Detroit News columnist Warren Brookes, who in the words of his Detroit News colleague Thomas Bray, “made a virtual career out of questioning the conventional wisdoms of the so-called experts,” and “delighted precisely in the unconventional wisdom, not only about economics but also about a wide range of subjects.”
-CEI chooses Ronald Bailey—now Reason magazine’s science correspondent—to be the first Brookes fellow.
+CEI launches the Warren T. Brookes Fellowship in Environmental Journalism, to honor the late Boston Herald and Detroit News columnist Warren Brookes.
+In the words of his Detroit News colleague Thomas Bray, Brookes “made a virtual career out of questioning the conventional wisdoms of the so-called experts,” and “delighted precisely in the unconventional wisdom, not only about economics but also about a wide range of subjects.”
+CEI chooses Ronald Bailey—later Reason magazine’s science correspondent—to be the first Brookes fellow.

 CEI releases its Federal Disaster Wall Calendar, “a monthly compendium of government-sponsored fiascos, from the idiotic to the catastrophic.”

-The True State of the Planet, a joint project between CEI and Ronald Bailey, is published by The Free Press and hailed in the press.
-The book goes on to sell 25,000 copies and prompts The Wall Street Journal to call CEI “the best environmental think tank” in the nation.
+The Free Press publishes The True State of the Planet, edited by science journalist Ronald Bailey, which coincides with the 25th anniversary of the first Earth Day.
+The book prompts The Wall Street Journal to call CEI “the best environmental think tank” in the nation.

 CEI takes the fight for freedom to cyberspace with the launch of its first website.